AsmaKhanCodes/swiftly/README.md

 **This MVP demonstrates the concept with seeded demo companies** stored in Supabase.
 A production version would allow delivery companies to register themselves, manage their own pricing and availability, and receive requests through the platform.

+---

 ## Why Swiftly?

+Most delivery applications represent a single company or marketplace with internal fleets.
 Swiftly targets a different niche: **local courier companies** that already operate independently through WhatsApp.

 | Problem | How Swiftly Helps |
 |---|---|